 - Making the font size too small to read

 Bad web design and user interface can annoy everyone, but they’re especially tough and have bad accessibility effects for people with disabilities.
 For instance, someone who can’t see might use a tool to read the website out loud.
 If the website has ads or videos that aren’t set up right, the tool can’t read them.

-Some websites try tricky tactics to fool search engines by cramming keywords into places like alt text.
+Some websites try tricky tactics to fool search engines by cramming keywords into places like alt text and other elements.
 Alt text is there to describe images for people who can’t see.
 It helps blind folks understand what’s on the page.
 However, some marketers found that if they put keywords in the alt text, their site ranks higher on Google.
 Instead of helping people, they just want more search visitors.
 This way of using alt text is not right and is unfair.

 What Is a Good Accessible Design?